mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 	<figcaption>Surrounding the lips with a complimentary color can really make them pop.
 In this case I applied green around the edges to contrast against the reds.</figcaption>
 </figure>

+---

 ## Painting Skin

-To some the watercolor brush is magical while others find it extremely confusing and frustrating --- I completely understand that.
+To some, the watercolor brush is magical while others find it extremely confusing and frustrating --- I completely understand that.
 To master the brush you have to be mindful of a few things:

 ### Speed Controls Opacity